StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 6. Once the gh-pages branch has been updated, push it to the remote version online: **git push**

 When in the Terminal, you can open the the current command-line directory in the Finder by typing **open .**

+***

+Agile stand-ups: Try to do your stand-up in three sentences, one for each question.
+(Teaches techniques useful in elevator pitches.)

+<a name="chrome_dev_tools"></a>
+####Chrome Developer Tools

+We'll do a big exercise with Chrome Developer Tools later, but for how, here are three ways to access them:

+* Command + Option + I
+* View > Developer > Developer Tools
+* Drop-down menu at the top right of the browser window

+This will open the most complicated browser interface we will encounter.
+To keep things simple, there are four controls we need for now:

+1. The Elements pane.
+2. The Styles pane.
+3. The Dock Side buttons, which control where the Tools appear in our window.
+4. The Close button, to make it all go away.

+Styles shows how styles are being merged to create the look of the page. **We can use this to analyze our pages.**

+**View > Developer > View Source** -- Showsthe actual code for the page.
+**View > Developer > Developer Tools**s -- Shows the browser's *use of the code*.

+There's always a reason why something happens on the page, and the gibberish in the Developer Tools will make and more sense, the more we read it.

+"User Agent Stylesheet" refers to styles that we didn't write.
+Browsers have built-in styles (in case the developer doesn't write something; this can be overruled as part of our styling.)

+<a name="css_positioning"></a>
+####CSS Positioning

+#####The Cascade

+CSS stands for "cascading style sheet," and there are three factors that effect which CSS rules affect a particular element:

+1. Proximity
+2. Specificity
+3. Inheritance